Robs0412/radiosonde_flight_visualization/README.md

 ![Animation.gif](__used_asset__/Animation.gif)

 ### Let's get started:
-Just download the latest Excel file and some CSV example.
-Later you can also download CSVs with flight data via the macro or via [radiosondy.info](https://radiosondy.info).
+Download the latest Excel file (root directory) and some CSV example (sub-folder).
+Later you can download more CSVs via the macro or via [radiosondy.info](https://radiosondy.info).
 As you may have guessed, the CSV examples are from chases I participated successfully together with other seekers or with my wife.
 The unlucky chases are not included of course ;-)

 ##### Warnings: